bmj2728/go-vmu/README.md

 ## Limitations and Known Issues

-- NFS shares may cause issues with file operations
+- NFS shares may cause issues with file operations (work in progress)
-- Processing large libraries can be time-consuming without concurrency
 - Currently only supports Jellyfin NFO format
 - The application creates temporary files during processing which require additional disk space
+- Error handling for individual file processing failures is implemented, but the application will continue processing other files